Quuxplusone/hexx/WALKTHRU.md

 Area 11: The Wizard's Castle
 ----------------------------

+Before you leave the Keep for the last time, take all four talismans back off the walls, and take them with you.
+You will need them (and the fire and moon gems) in order to finish the game!

 The sign says, "THE WIZARD WILL NOT SUFFER ANY MORTAL TO TRESPASS / -KEEP OUT-".
 Step on the portal plate.
 Kill the demon and the death knight.
 Go north.
 Collect the gold key from the alcove to your right.